Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 // This prevents gaps in fast strokes
 ```

 The eraser works by setting `globalCompositeOperation` to `'destination-out'`, which removes pixels instead of adding them.
-This is a fun way to use the canvas compositing modes because it avoids having to track what needs to be erased.
+This is a fun (and less memory-intesive!) way to use the canvas compositing modes because it avoids having to track what needs to be erased.

 ### Stroke Optimization

 One of the trickiest performance challenges was the undo/redo system.
-I faced so many problems with this.
+I faced so many problems with this, ranging from forgetting a bracket in my script which took down the whole operation to having to completely rework my undo/redo stacking system.
 Storing the entire canvas state for every action would quickly consume a lot of memory, especially for high-resolution images (ex.
 2000x3000 pages).
-I was fretting over memory consumption, constantly looking at Safari's Page Resources timeline.
+Throughout Scanlateanator's development, I was fretting over memory consumption left and right, constantly looking at Safari's Page Resources timeline that kept telling me—to an insanely aggravating extent—how much "high" CPU usage there was.

+Optimization was my savior, optimization was my enemy.
+It was the path at the end of the tunnel, yet it was also the walls of the never-ending tunnel.
 I was breathing, eating, and dreaming about optimization.
 Thus, while in that state and scrolling around Stack Overflow and Reddit threads, I stumbled onto an interesting solution: **region-based state storage**.
 Instead of saving the entire canvas, the app calculates the bounding box of the affected area and stores only that region (!!!):

 ```javascript
 const getStrokeBounds = (points, size, padding) => {